narve/maven-filelist-plugin/README.md

  * inputDirectory: What it seems.
  * includeRegExp:  What it seems.
 Follows Java regexp syntax (se example above)
  * excludeRegExp:  What it seems.
 Follows Java regexp syntax (se example above)
  * outputTemplate: Choose what to write for each file.
-Follow normal String.format syntax.
+Follows normal String.format syntax.
 Available vars are listed below.
  * outputFileName: What it seems

 Output template variables: